Smooth rigidity for very non-algebraic Anosov diffeomorphisms of codimension one: Introduction

 where $\mu^{-1}$ is the absolute value of the stable eigenvalue, $\xi_1$ is the smallest absolute value of the eigenvalues which are greater than 1 and $\xi_l$ is the largest absolute value of the eigenvalues of $L$.

-Then there exists a $C^1$ neighborhood $\cU$ of $L$ in $\textup{Diff}^r(\T^d)$, $r\ge 3$, and a $C^r$-dense $C^1$-open subset $\cV\subset\cU$ such that if $f_1,f_2\in\cV$ have matching Jacobian periodic data then $f_1$ and $f_2$ are $C^{1+\eps}$ conjugate for some $\eps>0$. \end{theorem} \begin{remark} The irreducibility of $L$ is, in fact, automatic from the codimension 1 assumption. \end{remark} \begin{remark} We remark that the new methods are employed to obtain smoothness of the conjugacy along the unstable foliation, while smoothness along the 1-dimensional stable foliation is standard.
+Then there exists a $C^1$ neighborhood $\cU$ of $L$ in $\textup{Diff}^r(\T^d)$, $r\ge 3$, and a $C^r$-dense $C^1$-open subset $\cV\subset\cU$ such that if $f_1,f_2\in\cV$ have matching Jacobian periodic data then $f_1$ and $f_2$ are $C^{1+\eps}$ conjugate for some $\eps>0$. \end{theorem} \begin{remark} The irreducibility of $L$ is, in fact, automatic from the codimension 1 assumption. \end{remark} \begin{remark} We remark that the new methods are employed to obtain smoothness of the conjugacy along the unstable foliation, while smoothness along the 1-dimensional stable foliation is standard~\cite{dlL}.
 The assumption that the stable foliation is 1-dimensional can be replaced with some more complicated assumption where older methods apply.
 For example, assumption like those in~\cite{GG, G} on the stable subbundle would allow for a higher dimensional stable foliation with real spectrum. \end{remark} The bunching assumption is a technical assumption which guarantees sufficient regularity of the Anosov splitting (in particular, both stable and unstable distributions are at least $C^1$) and $C^1$ regularity of periodic cycle functionals.
 Note that the bunching assumption is satisfied by automorphisms which are sufficiently close to conformal in the unstable subbundle.
 The set $\cV$ consists of very non-algebraic Anosov diffeomorphisms and will be explicitly described in the course of the proof.
+Roughly speaking the very non-algebraic condition says that Jacobians restricted along various invariant subbundles are not cohomologous to constants.
+Then, using these Jacobians we can obtain a supply of non-trivial matching functions.
 This set $\cV$ will not contain any volume preserving diffeomorphisms, however we have the following addendum.

 \begin{add} In the setting of the above theorem there also exists a $C^1$ neighborhood $\cU'$ of $L$ in the space of volume preserving diffeomorphisms $\textup{Diff}^r_{vol}(\T^d)$, $r\ge 3$, and a $C^r$-dense $C^1$-open subset $\cV'\subset\cU'$ such that if $f_1,f_2\in\cV'$ have matching Jacobian periodic data then $f_1$ and $f_2$ are $C^{1+\eps}$ conjugate for some $\eps>0$. \end{add}